Anthropic's $100 Billion AWS Bet: What the Biggest AI Infrastructure Deal in History Means for the Industry

 Amazon CEO Andy Jassy framed it directly: "Our custom AI silicon offers high performance at significantly lower cost for customers, which is why it's in such hot demand.
 Anthropic's commitment to run its large language models on AWS Trainium for the next decade reflects the progress we've made together on custom silicon."

 The economic logic is compelling.
-If Trainium chips deliver comparable performance at meaningfully lower cost, Anthropic's $100 billion commitment generates more training and inference capacity than the same spend on NVIDIA hardware.
+If Trainium chips deliver comparable performance at lower cost, Anthropic's $100 billion commitment generates more training and inference capacity than the same spend on NVIDIA hardware.
 Over a decade, even a 20-30% cost advantage compounds into billions of dollars in additional compute.

 The Competitive Chessboard